 Other tips:

-• Avoid pictures of tables, text or formulas.
-Add these to the Rich Content Editor in Canvas.
+- Avoid pictures of tables, text or formulas.
+Add these with the Rich Content Editor in Canvas.

-• Pictures that are solely decorative also have alternative text, but the field must be left blank.
-Instead use the checkbox Decorative image, to indicate that it's a decorative image.
+- Pictures that are solely decorative also have alternative text, but the field must be left blank.
+Instead use the checkbox Decorative image.

 3. Make good tables